axiom-data-science/portal-docs/overview.rst

 .. only:: not ioos

-	Data may be downloaded through the data catalog, as described in the :ref:`download-data-catalog-overview` section.
+	Data may be downloaded through the data catalog, as described in the :ref:`Download Data <download-data-catalog-overview>` section.

 .. only:: ioos

-	Data may be downloaded as described in the :ref:`download-data-how-to` how-to page.
+	Data may be downloaded as described in the :ref:`Download Data <download-data-how-to>` how-to page.

 .. _data-views-overview: